thoughtbot/ruby-science/release/ruby-science.md

 Most Rails applications suffer from several Large Classes.
 Large classes are difficult to understand and make it harder to change or reuse behavior.
 Tests for large classes are slow and churn tends to be higher, leading to more bugs and conflicts.
-Large classes likely also suffer from [Divergent Change](#divergent-change).
+Large classes likely also suffer from [divergent change](#divergent-change).

 ### Symptoms

 * You can't easily describe what the class does in one sentence.
 * You can't tell what the class does without scrolling.
 * The class needs to change for more than one reason.
-* The class has more than 7 methods.
+* The class has more than seven methods.
 * The class has a total flog score of 50.

 ### Example

-This class has a high flog score, has a large number of methods, more private than public methods, and has multiple responsibility:
+This class has a high flog score, has a large number of methods, more private than public methods and has multiple responsibilities:

 ```ruby
 # app/models/question.rb